Retirement Living Hub

 Building your dietary blueprint starts with incorporating a variety of nutrient-dense foods.

-Essential Nutrients for Seniors: Your Dietary Blueprint
+Essential Nutrients for Us: Our Dietary Blueprint

 • Calcium and Vitamin D: Essential for strong bones and preventing osteoporosis.
 Dairy products, fortified plant milks, leafy greens, and fatty fish are excellent sources.